crs4/SliceNet/README.md

 Our design makes it possible to maintain high-resolution information in the extracted features even with a deep network.
 The experimental results demonstrate that our method outperforms current state-of-the-art solutions in prediction accuracy, particularly for real-world data.

 This repo is a **python** implementation where you can test **depth inference** on an indoor equirectangular image.
 The code is intended as a sample implementation and is a cleaned-up version for release.
-Because of this the visual results may be slightly different in some scenes.
+Because of this and the different preparation of third-party datasets the visual results may be slightly different in some scenes.

 **Method Pipeline overview**:
 ![](assets/overview.png)